Velotric Discover 1 Electric Bike Review 2023

 When I rode up the test hill in the highest pedal assist setting it took me 1:36.00 to reach the top.
 I had an average speed of 11.3 mph, 2 mph faster than with the throttle only.
 The bike reached the top at a slightly slower than average speed.
 However, as I mentioned before, it made i, and that isn’t the case with all of the bikes we test.

 The Velotric Discover 1 may not be the most powerful bike we’ve tested, however it still has enough power to scale steep hills without requiring too much work from the rider.

+Handling is a key thing; we know that anybody in search of the best electric bike for themselves wants something they feel they can manage well on the roads.
 The Velotric Discover 1 handles like it wants you to enjoy the ride, its upright geometry keeps you looking ahead, taking in the view and the ergonomic grips and comfort-oriented saddle are easy to use for long periods of time.
 The fast rolling tires and suspension fork allow for some nimble movements throughout most paved surfaces.

 This is a fun bike to corner and simply ride around.
 The fast rolling 2.4” tires provide good traction and rolling speeds.
 The 65mm suspension fork takes the edge off of some rougher roads and occasional off-road stretches.

 The Velotric Discover 1 is surprisingly nimble for how upright its ride positioning is, this makes for a good combination of comfort and capability.
 There isn’t really a learning curve that comes with this bike, regardless of your experience level it shouldn’t take long to feel at home on the Velotric Discover 1.